10 Ways to Build a Healthy Routine

 Need help setting up routines for your kids?
-Follow our checklist to create easy-to-follow structures that help your child grow and learn.
+Follow our checklist of organizing tips to create easy-to-follow structures that help your child grow and learn to be on time.

 1. Give specific instructions.
 “Put away the toys on your carpet on the shelf in the closet.”
 Be consistent — if the toys are stored on the shelf one night, they should be put there every night.
 Children need to know precisely what you expect.

 2. Assign tasks that your child is capable of doing on his own.
 Success builds confidence.
 The goal is to teach your child to do things independently.

 3. Involve your child in discussions about rules and routines.
 It will help him understand goals and teach him to accept responsibility.

 4. Write down routines as sequences of tasks (two to five items only), and post where easily visible (refrigerator, bathroom mirror).
 Review lists regularly with your child.